Switzerland: Urbanisation

 About 85% of the population live in urban areas.
 Switzerland went from a largely rural country to an urban one from 1930 to 2000.
 After 1935 urban development claimed as much of the Swiss landscape as it did during the prior 2,000 years.
 Urban sprawl affects the plateau, the Jura and the Alpine foothills, raising concerns about land use.
 During the 21st century, population growth in urban areas is higher than in the countryside.

 Switzerland has a dense network of complementary large, medium and small towns.
 The plateau is densely populated with about 400 people per km^{2} and the landscape shows uninterrupted signs of human presence.
 The weight of the largest metropolitan areas – Zurich, Geneva–Lausanne, Basel and Bern – tend to increase.
 The importance of these urban areas is greater than their population suggests.
-These urban centers are recognised for their high quality of life.
+These urban centres are recognised for their high quality of life.

 The average population density in 2019 was 215.2 PD/km2.
 In the largest canton by area, Graubünden, lying entirely in the Alps, population density falls to 28.0 PD/km2.
 In the canton of Zurich, with its large urban capital, the density is 926.8 /km2.